Sigma Phi Fraternity

 Sigma Phi Fraternity, Burlington VT, 2011

-Atop a marble foundation rests the three-story structure of brick, ornamented with marble quoins and stone portico supported by columns of the Ionic order.
+Atop a marble foundation rests the three-story structure of brick, ornamented with marble quoins and stone portico supported by columns of the Corinthian order.
 Five bays wide and two bays deep, Sigma Phi is completed with a gambrel roof with marble modillions running underneath.
 The roof is interrupted by two dormers, one on each side of the pediment, and three chimneys, two on each end and a third beside the right-side dormer.
 The original interior plan of the building showed various bedrooms, lounges, restrooms and a large chapter room on the third floor.(7)

 Sigma Phi Fraternity makes its first appearance in the Burlington City Directory in 1903 with the address simply listed as being "College c[orner] Williams."(8) This intersection goes unnumbered until 1930 when Sigma Phi is listed as being 420 College Street.(9)